rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

    **Note**: Use the `cd` command to go to the HTML directory (which is located at `/var/www/vhosts/mywebsite.com/html` because the website 'documentroot' is one level below the SSH SFTP user's `root` directory.
-You should use this setup because your `www-data` users (the webservers users) have root `user:group` permissions on its files.
+You should use this setup because your `www-data` users (the web server's users) have root `user:group` permissions on its files.

 4. Test the ability to upload files by running the following commands: